Granola-Team/mina-block-explorer/README.md

 ## Back-End Integration

 Integration with an [Indexer](https://github.com/Granola-Team/mina-indexer) is accomplished through GraphQL and REST endpoints.
-MinaExplorer.com's GraphqlQL and RESTful endpoints are used by default.
-To override, you may specify your own environment variables.
+You must specify your own environment variables.
 This can be done through

 - `.env` file